TrellixVulnTeam/luigi_3P9D/README.md

 log(animals[1]) # cat
 ```

-It’s a runtime error to pass an index outside of the bounds of the list.
-If you don’t know what those bounds are, you can find out using `length`:
+It's a runtime error to pass an index outside of the bounds of the list.
+If you don't know what those bounds are, you can find out using `length`:

 ```ruby
 log(length(animals)) # 4